shi-archive/crpm-eks/README.md

 k get svc
 ```

+## Configure Fargate

-5. Configure EKS to *only* run pods in Fargate.
+1. Configure EKS to *only* run pods in Fargate.

 ```bash
 # Get the arn of the Fargate pod execution role created above